 Drunk birds: inebriation in the wild

-He's used to riding out the drunken parrot season before the rains each year, when scores of intoxicated red-collared lorikeets (Trichoglossus rubritorquis) are picked up off Darwin's streets and brought to the Ark Animal Hospital in Palmerston.
-But this year is so bad he's calling it "a massive outbreak".
+DR STEPHEN Cutter’s is used to riding out the drunken parrot season before the rains each year, when scores of intoxicated red-collared lorikeets (Trichoglossus rubritorquis) are picked up off Darwin’s streets and brought to the Ark Animal Hospital in Palmerston.

 “People find them huddled in a corner or at the bottom of a tree.
 Mostly they just look sick – just a sad little bundle of feathers hiding from the world,” Stephen says.
 “They tend to be depressed, they can’t fly, and they have difficulty climbing or balancing on perches.”

 In northern Australia, mango, umbrella, and other trees, can cause mild drunkenness in birds when the fruit or nectar ferments at different times throughout the year.
 But many of the lorikeets brought to the hospital aren’t just mildly drunk – they’re completely sloshed, and sometimes for days at a time.

 The most probable culprit is the Schotia brachypetala, a southern African native, commonly known as the drunken parrot tree.
 Stephen says he’s seen this species pop up in gardens all over Darwin in recent years, and its rapid rise to abundance may be taking its toll on the birds.

 Birds aren’t experienced drinkers – unlike humans, they don’t drink to get drunk.

 “They don’t want to ingest a lot of alcohol, but they’re probably just being forced into the situation because there’s not a lot of fruit available to them,” says Dr Glen Chilton, ornithologist at James Cook University, Townsville.